 Educational & Outreach Activities

 - Over the course of research, I plan on consulting with 5 extension agents and 5 extension/university researchers on resistance management norms, practices, and network science. -- Completed

 - Educational Tools (1 Expected)

-- Research will culminate in a comprehensive project report that will provide recommendations for the social coordination of resistance management practices across different farming systems in Eastern North Carolina.
+- Research will culminate in a comprehensive project report (white paper) that will provide recommendations for the social coordination of resistance management practices across different farming systems in Eastern North Carolina.
 The report will not only act as an informational resource for growers, but also a toolkit for conducting further research and outreach activities through extension.
 The report will be distributed to all extension centers upon completion, and passed along to growers via email.

 - Journal Articles ( 3 Expected)